jorabin/KeePassJava2/readme.md

 [Entry](http://javadoc.io/page/org.linguafranca.pwdb/database/latest/org/linguafranca/pwdb/Entry.html) describe
 how to use the methods of those classes to create and modify entries.
-These classes provide the basis of all implementations of the various database formats, initially KDB, KDBX 3.1 and KDBX 4 (KeePass 2) file formats, subsequently, potentially, others.
+These classes provide the basis of all implementations of the various database formats, KDBX 3.1, 4 and 4.1 (KeePass 2) as well as KDB (KeePass 1), file formats.

 The class [QuickStart.java](example/src/main/java/org/linguafranca/pwdb/kdbx/QuickStart.java) provides some illustrations of operations using the Database, Group and Entry interfaces.